meerkat-manor/salainen/extensions/plain/README.md

 ## Configuration and usage

-The put or save action for ``plain`` is not available as there is no secret storage location just a definition.
+The put or save action for ``plain`` is not available as there is no secret provider just a definition.